mfaisalkhatri/junit-examples/README.md

 - This repo contains automation tests for Junit 5 Unit testing framework.
 - This project uses Maven as build tool and JUnit 5 framework to run the tests.
-- [LambdaTest E-Commerce Playground][lambdatestecommerceplayground] website is used for running the demo tests.
+- [LambdaTest E-Commerce Playground](https://ecommerce-playground.lambdatest.io/) website is used for running the demo tests.

 ## Running the Tests